 - 30 ECTS credits out of year 3 level lectures.
-Mandatory course requirements are: - Advanced Biochemistry and Molecular Biology III (520321, 5 ECTS credits) - · Molecular Biology and Genomics (520342, 5 ECTS credits). - · 20 ECTS credits out of Third Year ESc Subject Courses in the Specialization Module BCCB. - Practical Work: Guided Research and Bachelor Thesis in Biochemistry and Cell Biology (520301, 520302, 10 ECTS credits each) consists of two research lab rotations out of which one research lab rotation has to be chosen within BCCB
+Mandatory course requirements are: - Advanced Biochemistry and Molecular Biology III (520321, 5 ECTS credits) - 25 ECTS credits out of Third Year ESc Subject Courses in the Specialization Module BCCB. - Practical Work: Guided Research and Bachelor Thesis in Biochemistry and Cell Biology (520301, 520302, 10 ECTS credits each) consists of two research lab rotations out of which one research lab rotation has to be chosen within BCCB